Effective Management of Project Procurement Strategies

 Procurement PhaseKey ActivitiesPrimary Outputs

-Seeing the flow from planning and documentation to selection and active management helps clarify how each phase builds on the last, creating a complete and defensible procurement process.
+The flow from planning and documentation to selection and active management clarifies how each phase builds on the last.
+This creates a defensible and logical process for acquiring the resources your project needs to succeed.

 Choosing the Right Procurement Tools and Techniques